poole/hyde/docs/8.0.0-beta.5/writing.md

 ---
 description: >
-  Hydejack offers a few additional features to markup your markdown.
+  Hydejack offers a few additional features to markup your content.
   Don't worry, these are merely CSS classes added with kramdown's `{:...}` syntax, so that your content remains compatible with other Jekyll themes.
 hide_description: true
 ---

 # Writing
-Hydejack offers a few additional features to markup your markdown.
+Hydejack offers a few additional features to markup your content.
 Don't worry, these are merely CSS classes added with kramdown's `{:...}` syntax, so that your content remains compatible with other Jekyll themes.